 Now, it seems, my musical preferences fit more into the archaic category.
 As KLR would say: another nail in the coffin.
 I suddenly have more empathy for the elders of our church, the ones from whom the larger evangelical “contemporary” movement has been trying to pry away the hymns and organ.

-Music has such a powerful way of shaping us and growing us.
-The tunes I hold dear don’t just have a catchy rhythmical structure (because, well, I’m too music-dense to know such things.
-I’m a word person).
+Music has such a powerful way of shaping and growing us.
+The tunes I hold dear don’t just have a catchy rhythmical structure.
 They catch my heart because of their presence in my life during significant moments.
 They are the soundtrack to my faith story.

-My heart leaps in hearing Listen to our Hearts because it made a round of my college friends’ weddings and they had (HAVE!) such beautiful, promising relationships that I cried at the wedding, too.
-I cry to a Chris Tomlin song that my mom learned soon after her dad and brother passed away, one which I know provided a healing balm to the sting of death.
+My heart leaps in hearing Listen to our Hearts because it made a round of my college friends’ weddings and I cried at the weddings, too.
+My mom learned a Chris Tomlin song soon after her dad and brother passed away, and I cry when I hear it, knowing it provided a healing balm to the sting of death.

 I sang a DC*B song, Never Let Go, over and over and over after a miscarriage to remind me that In sun and rain, in joy and pain, You’re the same, You never let go.
 I heard a preacher once say to “sing until it’s true” and that’s what I did in that period.
 I sang it until I believed it.
 I did – and I do.

 Music doesn’t just tickle the ears, but rather supports our hearts with truths.
 It sings to us the bigger story.
 Even the scriptures remind us to “sing to one another the Psalms, hymns and spiritual songs” because the ancients knew that music has a way of burning the truths into permanent memory.